 There are many negative infant and child outcomes linked to maternal tobacco use during pregnancy.
 These negative outcomes include low birthweight, preterm birth, and various birth defects.
-Al/Al Of racial and ethnic groups, Al/Al women had the highest prevalence of smoking during pregnancy.
 This disparity can be attributed to a difference in access to resources and tobacco advertising that target these communities.

-Across the Helena UIH service area, 21.3% of Al/AN women smoked while pregnant, compared to 9.9% of NHW women (Figure 19).
-Al/AN women were 2.2 times as likely as NHW women to smoke while pregnant.
+Across the Albuquerque UIH service area, 2.2% of Al/AN women smoked while pregnant, compared to 5.4% of NHW women (Figure 19).
+NHW women were 2.5 times as likely to smoke while pregnant compared to Al/AN women.